 - Change the wording of your job listing by intentionally removing adjectives that may be similar to gender, community, or age group.

 - Consciously refrain from personal feelings by quantifying empathy in terms of requirements to reduce bias in your interview process.

 - Conduct unstructured interviews.
 Always ensure your interview process and questions are standardized by level so you can instantly compare each candidate’s responses.
 If possible, please provide an example of your ideal answer for reference to reduce bias in your interview process.

 - Don’t let demographic bias cloud your resume score.
 If necessary, use software to filter out these factors so that you can assess the skills you need with a clear mind.

 - It overlooks the requirement to set diversity goals.
-Make sure to track your progress toward reaching your goals
+Make sure to track your progress toward reaching your goals.

 Eliminate bias in the hiring process